Sobolev metrics on spaces of manifold valued curves

-We now prove the technical lemma that was used above, that shows the local equivalence of the $\calH_c$ norm and the restriction of the standard $H^n(D;\RR^m)$ norm.
-This lemma will be used again later, when we prove existence of minimizing geodesics between immersions in Section~\ref{sec:boundary_value_pblm}.
+We start by proving a technical lemma that shows the local equivalence of the $\calH_c$ norm and the restriction of the standard $H^n(D;\RR^m)$ norm.
+This lemma will be used both in the proof of Proposition~\ref{prop:Hn_Hilbert_manifold}, and also later, when we prove existence of minimizing geodesics between immersions in Section~\ref{sec:boundary_value_pblm}.